blancas/kern/README.md

 ## Documentation

-Kern is documented in the project's [Wiki](https://github.com/blancas/kern/wiki).
+Kern is documented in the [Wiki](https://github.com/blancas/kern/wiki).

 To generate the internal documentation (in the `codox` directory):